Innsbruck Region

 every Thursday 4.00 pm

-At the heart of the monastery is the collegiate church, a basilica since 1984.
-With its princely tomb, magnificent pulpit, impressive vault and wall paintings and what is probably the most renowned piece of artwork in the church, the Tree of Life altar, the basilica is a veritable cultural highlight in Tyrol.
+At the centre of the monastery is the collegiate church, a basilica since 1984.
+With its princely crypt, the magnificent pulpit, the impressive vault and wall paintings and probably the most famous sacred work of art in the collegiate church, the Tree of Life altar, it is a centrepiece of Tyrolean culture.

-Another jewel of Baroque architecture is the monastery’s orangery.
-With its stunning restaurant garden, it offers the perfect place to savour the atmosphere of the monastery over a cup of coffee.
+The monastery's orangery is also a baroque architectural jewel.
+With its magnificent garden, it is the perfect place to savour the many impressions over a cup of coffee.

 read moreread less